Michaelmw17/environmental-build/README.md

 This repository aims to assist a user in beginning work on a MERN stack application for heroku deployment with a solid file structure as a foundation.

 - A ReactJS front end that uses jwt_passport for authentication and authorization .
-- A MongoDB Backend connection.
+- A MongoDB Backend.
-- App  deployed directly to heroku since there a script defined in package.json which will automatically handle building and deploying the app
+- App deployed directly to heroku.

 Since this project will hold both the client application and the server application there will be node modules in two different places.
 First run `npm install` from the root.
 After this you will run `npm  install` from the root.
 Then create a `.env` file with your secret key, and MongoDB connection string.
 This is a script we have defined in package.json.
 Alternatively your group may choose to simplify this process by using yarn workspaces as specified [here](https://yarnpkg.com/lang/en/docs/workspaces/).